-We then show that our deterministic spectral approximation algorithm can be applied as a crucial subroutine for an algorithm to preserve $\norm{\A\x}_1$ in the sliding window model up to relative and additive errors, assuming the entries of $\A$ and $\x$ are integers bounded in absolute value by $\poly(n)$.
-We would like to form an $\ell_1$ spectral approximation in the sliding window model.
-However, it does not seem evident how to bound ``online'' versions of the Lewis weights \cite{CohenP15} or the $\ell_p$ leverage scores \cite{DasguptaDHKM08}.
-While our analysis to bound the sum of the online ridge leverage scores relates the change in volume of the parallelepiped spanned by the columns of the stream to the online ridge leverage score of the new row, a similar geometric argument using (online) Lewis weights or (online) $\ell_p$ leverage scores does not seem obvious.
-A primary reason for this is that, unlike for $\ell_2$, the unit ball $\{x \textrm{ such that }\norm{\A\x}_1 \leq 1\}$ is not an ellipsoid, and, it is not clear how the John ellipsoid or the Lewis weights of this polytope change when a new row is added.
+\emph{$\ell_1$-Subspace Embedding.} For $\ell_1$-sampling, we define the reverse online $\ell_1$-sensitivity of a row $\a_i\in\mathbb{R}^d$ as $\max_{\x\in\mathbb{R}^d}\frac{|\a_i^\top\x|}{\norm{\Z_i\x}_1}$, where $\Z_i$ is the matrix that consists of the rows including and following $\a_i$.
+The analysis showing correctness of this probability distribution is straightforward; it follows from a scalar martingale concentration inequality to show that $\norm{\M\x}_1\approx\norm{\A\x}_1$ for all points $\x$ in an $\eps$-net, where $\A$ is the input matrix and $\M$ is the sampled matrix.
+By a simple iterative argument, it then follows that $\norm{\M\x}_1\approx\norm{\A\x}_1$ for all $\x\in\mathbb{R}^d$.
+It follows that given the correctness of $\M$ at all times, it is straightforward for our algorithm to approximate the reverse online $\ell_1$ sensitivity of each row.
+We could use a reverse online version of the $\ell_1$ leverage scores~\cite{DasguptaDHKM08}, but these quantities would result in a higher number of sampled rows.
+We could also try a reverse online version of the Lewis weights~\cite{CohenP15}, but it does seem apparent how to approximate these quantities.

-Instead, we observe that if $\R_i=\r_1\circ\ldots\circ\r_i$, the entries of $\A$ and $\x$ are bounded by some polynomials in $n$, then each time there is a relative increase from $\norm{\R_i\x}_1$ to $\norm{\R_j\x}_1$ for $j>i$, there must also be a significant increase from $\norm{\R_i\x}_2^2$ to $\norm{\R_j\x}_2^2$.
-Therefore, we can use our deterministic spectral approximation algorithm to track the times in which this relative increase might happen.
-At each of these times, we run a separate streaming algorithm for $\ell_1$ spectral approximation and we output the algorithm corresponding to the sliding window at the end of the stream.
-This approach is highly reminiscent of the smooth histogram data structure and further illustrates why our deterministic spectral approximation algorithm may be viewed with independent interest as a framework with possible applications to other linear-algebraic functions in the sliding window model.
+The challenge is bounding the sum of the (reverse) online $\ell_1$ sensitivities.
+A natural approach would be adapting the approach~\cite{CohenMP16}, who relate the sum of the online $\ell_2$ leverage scores to the evolution of the determinant of $\A^\top\A$ as additional rows of $\A$ arrive in the stream.
+A similar geometric argument of relating the sum of the online $\ell_1$ sensitivities to the change in volume of some polytope induced by $\A$ does not seem obvious.
+A primary reason for this is that, unlike for $\ell_2$, the unit ball $\{x\,|\,\norm{\A\x}_1 \leq 1\}$ is not an ellipsoid and it is not clear how the John ellipsoid or the $\ell_1$ sensitivities of this polytope change when a new row is added.